GAMS-dev/gamspy/docs/user/parameter.rst

     The number of controlling indices on the left of the = sign should be at least as large as the number of indices on the right.
 There should be no index on the right-hand side of the assignment that is not present on the left unless it is operated on by an indexed operator.
-For more on indexed operators, see section Indexed Operations.
+For more on indexed operators, see section :ref:`indexed-operations`.

-..
-    #TODO: add link

 Consider the following statement: ::